jeremy02/promocodes-api/README.md

     > DB_PASSWORD=pass
     ```

+- Replace the GOOGLE_MAP_API_KEY in the `.env` file with your key from [Google Maps Platform Project Key](https://developers.google.com/maps/documentation/javascript/get-api-key)

 - Use docker-compose to build the app image and run the services

   - Build the app image